ADVERTISEMENT

 Açaí by the Bay, Mumbai

-Popular with health buffs, Açaí by the Bay offers a lineup of healthy dishes together with a relaxed beachside ambience.
-They feature colourful acai bowls topped with sweet fruits and a crunch of granola, and also offer juices and salads.
-Their light meals and breakfast servings make the place perfect for a slow morning or a quiet break during an afternoon stroll along the beach.
+Popular with health buffs, Açaí by the Bay offers a lineup of healthy dishes, operating as a cloud kitchen with takeaways available in Juhu and on Swiggy and Zomato.
+They feature colourful acai bowls topped with sweet fruits and a crunch of granola, along with fresh juices, salads, smoothies, and healthy desserts.
+Their light meals and breakfast options make it perfect for a slow morning or a mindful, feel-good break during the day.

 Masaya, Goa